 One of America’s most famous dishes, get ready to enjoy a bowl of pure comfort!
+This New England Clam Chowder recipe gets bumped up several flavor notches and will have you coming back for seconds!

 The concept of chowder goes back several centuries.
 Chowders were introduced to the United States during its early years of settlement and the oldest published recipe we know about, for fish chowder, was printed in 1751.
 What we call New England Clam Chowder today was the earliest and most popular variety of clam chowder (known as Boston Clam Chowder in the Midwest) and it was a contribution of French and British settlers.
 By the 18th century it was a household staple and has remained one of New England’s most famous and beloved dishes.